duoshock/UM-70/Assembly Guide.md

 <img src="images/Switch_B.jpg" width="400">
 </a>

 Insert switches to plate and PCB.
-Switches should be seat flush on the PCB.
+Switches should be seating flush on the PCB.

 <a href="images/PCB Mountholes_L.jpg">
 <img src="images/PCB Mountholes_L.jpg" width="400">